PREP: How to sell your medical office building and remain an owner—the Montecito way

 How PREP Works

-- Participating physicians may choose, in lieu of 100% cash at the time of sale, to hold a minority ownership interest in their property by contributing to a partnership in which Montecito serves as managing partner.
+- Participating providers may choose, in lieu of 100% cash at the time of sale, to hold a minority ownership interest in their property by contributing to a partnership in which Montecito serves as managing partner.

 - Montecito aggregates the property into a large, carefully assembled portfolio of other prime medical office buildings.* Historically, large institutional investors have paid a premium for such portfolios, giving PREP partners an opportunity to realize increased value from their investment beyond the worth of their individual property.